 A great business can use even the most competitive keywords and get good (sometimes, GREAT) returns from it.
 You’re doing it just as good, if not better, as the rest of the stores advertising for that keyword.
 So all you need is some PPC magic (aka proper campaigns) and your chances of doing well with even the most competitive keywords are quite high.

-Controlled Experiments: The 80-20 Method to Adding New Keywords to AdWords Campaigns
+Controlled Experiments: The 80-20 Method to Adding New Keywords to Google Ads Campaigns

 Once you’ve gone through the various keyword research methods you might be excited to get started with all the new keywords, and you want to do it right.